 - Salt and black pepper to taste

-In a baking dish (corningware or ceramic works best), add the pork.
-Cover it in two table spoons of olive oil, the vinegar, white wine, lemon juice and add salt and black pepper to taste.
+In a baking dish (Corningware or ceramic works best), add the pork.
+Cover it in two tablespoons of olive oil, vinegar, white wine, lemon juice and add salt and black pepper to taste.
 I like to use coarse salt and freshly cracked pepper.
 Cut all garlic cloves in half.
-Then cut four pockets into the meat, small incisions where the four of the garlic halves will be tucked in, along with a cilantro leaf.
+Then cut four pockets into the meat, small incisions where four of the garlic halves will be tucked in, along with a cilantro leaf.
 Scatter the rest of the garlic around the dish.
 Cut the bell pepper into slivers and add that to the dish.
-Cube the butternut squash, if not already package that way, and season with salt and add to the dish and drizzle with the other two table spoons of olive oil.
+Cube the butternut squash and season with salt, then add to the dish with a drizzle of the remaining olive oil.
 Pre-heat the oven to 475 degrees.
 When it’s hot, add the baking dish and leave for about 10 minutes, then lower to 450 (temperatures may change according to oven).
-Bake for another 10-15 minutes, then remove from oven, and turn the pork.
-If it’s getting dry scoop up some of the sauce from the bottom of the dish and drizzle it with it, or add a bit more olive oil if necessary.
+Bake for another 10-15 minutes, then remove from oven and turn the pork.
+If it’s getting dry, scoop up some of the sauce from the bottom of the dish and drizzle it with it, or add a bit more olive oil if necessary.
 Put back in the oven for about another 10-15 minutes.
 Remove the pork onto a cutting board and let rest.
 At this point, you can put the dish back in the oven to let the vegetables char up a bit more, which adds sweetness.
 After a few seconds of resting, slice the pork into about 2 inch cutlets, or as you like.
 Remove the dish from the oven and add the cut pork back in there.
 Sprinkle with the fresh cilantro and serve.

 Tuesday: Broiled Red Snapper and Chickpeas (Pargo Grelhado)

-- 2 Red Snappers (I cook for me and the hubby, hence the 2), about 8-10 inches long, scaled and gutted at the market
+- 2 Red Snappers (1 per person), about 8-10 inches long, scaled and gutted at the market

 - Olive oil